alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 Project Structure
 =================

-*Folders name convention corresponds to book id's from LibriSpeech and Gutenberg projects.
+*Folder name conventions corresponds to book id's from LibriSpeech and Gutenberg projects.
 For example id **11** corresponds to "Alice's Adventures in Wonderland by Lewis Carroll" at both Gutenberg and LibriSpeech Projects*

 This corpus is composed of **three sections**:
 - Audio Files: Resegmented audio files for each book id in the project.
 There are in total 247 e-books (1408 chapters) and 131.395 speech segments.